Right-libertarianism: Propertarianism

 Propertarianism advocates the replacement of states with contractual relationships.
-Propertarian ideals are most commonly cited to advocate for a state or other governance body whose main or only job is to enforce contracts and private property.Bader, Ralf M.; Meadowcroft, John (eds.).
-The Cambridge Companion to Nozick's Anarchy, State, and Utopia (2011).
-Cambridge University Press. p.
-151.
+Propertarian ideals are most commonly cited to advocate for a state or other governance body whose main or only job is to enforce contracts and private property.

 Propertarianism is generally considered right-libertarian because it "reduce[s] all human rights to rights of property, beginning with the natural right of self-ownership".

 As a term, propertarian appears to have been coined in 1963 by Edward Cain, who wrote:

-Since their use of the word "liberty" refers almost exclusively to property, it would be helpful if we had some other word, such as "propertarian," to describe them. [...]
+Since their use of the word "liberty" refers almost exclusively to property, it would be helpful if we had some other word, such as "propertarian", to describe them. [...]
 Novelist Ayn Rand is not a conservative at all but claims to be very relevant.
 She is a radical capitalist, and is the closest to what I mean by a propertarian.